freerange/site/soups/show-and-tell/show-and-tell-41.snip.markdown

 ![Bash showing his karaoke app](/images/blog/2018-02-23-show-and-tell-41-bash-karaoke.jpg)

-Bash showed us the karaoke app he's building.
-He was particularly interested in feedback on the user interface but I'm not sure any of the rest of us are karaoke fans so I'm not sure we could really help.

-Building an app to replace the printed book of songs you might otherwise find.
-To make it easier to find the song you want to sing.
+Bash showed us the React karaoke app he's building.
+It's similar in style to early versions of iTunes in that it allows you to filter by Era, Genre, Artist and Song to help find the music you're interested in.
+I'm not really up on the current state of karaoke but if it's still common practice to flick through a book of hundreds of songs then I can imagine this being much easier to use.

-He's a self-taught beginner developer and is building this app in an attempt to ultimately get to better karaoke parties.
+Bash is building the app to help him learn React and to, ultimately, help him get to better karaoke parties :-)

 :name: show-and-tell-41
 :updated_at: 2018-03-09 15:20:06.679019000 +00:00